 Now, if you are not aware, abandoned cart email campaigns are the epitome of behavior-based email marketing.
 They are a special breed of email messages triggered based on particular user behavior.

 To be more clear, let’s say a shopper—we’ll call her Randy—is browsing your online store.
-Here’s how abandoned cart email would trigger:
+Here’s how an abandoned cart email would trigger:

 - Randy arrives on your website.

 - She inputs her email (through an exit-intent popup, through your chatbot, while she creates an account, as she checks out, etc.).